Nathan Parsons: General Hospital

 Parsons originally auditioned for a different role on General Hospital and was not cast, but the series subsequently created a new character for him.
 He made his first appearance as con artist Ethan Lovett on January 30, 2009.
 Parsons was initially hired on a recurring basis but was soon put on contract with the series, working closely with multi-Daytime Emmy Award-winner Anthony Geary.
 Parsons's debut storyline hinted at the secret parentage of his character Ethan, who was later established as the son of Luke Spencer (Geary) and Holly Sutton (Emma Samms), characters made household names during General Hospitals 1980s peak.
-In March 2009 Soaps In Depth magazine credited Parsons with "taking the show by storm" and dubbed Ethan "one of daytime's most riveting young characters."
+In March 2009, Soaps In Depth magazine credited Parsons with "taking the show by storm" and dubbed Ethan "one of daytime's most riveting young characters."

 In December 2011, Parsons announced that he had decided not to renew his contract with General Hospital (which was expiring in early 2012).
 His last airdate was March 7, 2012, in a final scene that was shared with his on-screen parents, Anthony Geary and Emma Samms.
 The storyline was left open-ended for his possible return.

 In May 2012, Parsons was nominated for a Daytime Emmy Award in the Outstanding Younger Actor category for his portrayal of Ethan Lovett on General Hospital.
 The 2012 Daytime Emmy Awards were televised live on June 23, 2012, from the Beverly Hilton Hotel in Beverly Hills, California.
 Though Parsons did not win in this category, he was prominently featured in the telecast as a presenter for the coveted Outstanding Lead Actor category, in which his former co-stars, Anthony Geary and Maurice Benard, were both nominated.
 Parsons presented the award to his former on-screen father, Anthony Geary (for an unprecedented 7th win), and was acknowledged in Geary's acceptance speech.
 General Hospital also won the Outstanding Drama Series award.

 In April 2013, Parsons returned to General Hospital as Ethan Lovett as part of the show's 50th Anniversary Celebration.
 His return aired over two days, April 2 and 3, in which he appeared with Anthony Geary (Luke Spencer), Genie Francis (Laura Spencer) and Constance Towers (Helena Cassadine).
 He also reprised his character again in July 2015 for two episodes.

+On March 3, 2026, it was announced Parsons would be reprising his role as Ethan Lovett.